BigBradley/Mario-Kart-7-Manual-APworld/README.md

 - Defeating all Time Trial Staff Ghosts in a cup
 - Winning individual Battle courses in Balloon Battle and Coin Runners both in a FFA or Team battle
 - Getting the most points across three consecutive battles in the Nitro and Retro courses in Balloon Battle and Coin Runners, both in FFA or Team battles
-- Winning individual races and battles with specific characters, karts, tires, and/or gliders
+- Winning with specific characters, karts, tires, and/or gliders, now on ANY track/course

 Intended Rules:
 - You are not allowed to play on/as specific modes, cups, courses, characters, karts, tires, and gliders until they are unlocked